Polishko/Music-School-Capstone-Project/README.md

 - **Vanilla JavaScript** – Legacy components and lightweight scripting
 - **Google Maps Embed API** – Map integration for contact page
 - **ESLint & Stylelint** – Code quality and consistency enforcement
+- The application is primarily built with **TypeScript**, but a `js-legacy` folder is included for reference.
+- All TypeScript and utility functions are fully documented using JSDoc-style comments.

 ## 🧩 Project Features by Requirement